-- a) the estimated cost of benefits being built up each year, after deducting the members' own contributions and including administration expenses.
+- a) the estimated cost of benefits being built up each year, after deducting the members' own contributions and including an allowance for administration expenses.
 This is referred to as the "Primary rate", and is expressed as a percentage of members' pensionable pay; plus - b) an adjustment for the difference between the Primary rate above, and the actual contribution the employer needs to pay, referred to as the "Secondary rate".
-In broad terms, payment of the Secondary rate will aim to return the employer to full funding (e.g. assets held equal to the 100% of the assessed liabilities) over an appropriate period (the "time horizon").
+In broad terms, this is in respect of benefits already accrued at the valuation date.
 The Secondary rate may be expressed as a percentage of pay and/or a monetary amount in each year.

 The rates for all employers are shown in the Fund's Rates and Adjustments Certificate, which forms part of the formal Actuarial Valuation Report.
 Employers' contributions are expressed as minima, with employers able to pay contributions at a higher rate.
-Account of any higher rate will be taken by the Fund actuary at subsequent valuations, i.e. will be reflected as a credit when next calculating the employer's contributions.
+Account of any higher rate contributions will be taken by the Fund actuary at subsequent valuations, i.e. will be reflected as a credit when next calculating the employer's contributions.

-2.3 What different types of employer participate in the Fund?
+2.4 What different types of employer participate in the Fund?